-Data Access Process and application data must be coherently and consistently integrated, meaning that system's process and object models must be bridged and evolve in a coupled way according to a well-defined set of relations.
-Process models must avoid data-context tunneling (causing the loss of a broader view on the process) when executing isolated or groups of activities, and additionally must expressively hold data-access contexts from single to multiple activities [31].
-Data- scope specification must additionally be usable, seizing benefits of data models ex- pressivity (e.g. include references to complex data-objects or to sets of objects).
-Authorized users must access data at any time regardless of the process status [31][14]; Data-state Reaction Processes must dynamically react on object state constraints, i.e., it is optional to define of network of activities' precedences.
-Since activities are related to objects, they must dynamically adapt their behavior (e.g. availability) based on objects' state (horizontal dynamic granularity) [13] and provide a natural method to deduce omissive path localization, minimizing sequentiality and, thus, fostering process flexibility; Data-based Synchro.
-Processes must use object models constructors to express advanced patterns of syn- chronization, including the definition of: i) multiple related instances aggregation or vertical aggregation to reduce execution effort (e.g. group related requests) [3], ii) asynchronous points of coordination to minimize processes coupling (e.g. synchronize the progress of a set of instances responsible for the assets procurement with their related request) [13], and iii) expressive transition's rule-sets; Data-based Granularity Atomicity and composition of activities must be based on the underlying process data [13] to, respectively, safeguard the availability of fine-grained activities and a criteria for an hierarchy with levels of modeling abstractions; Data Modeling There must be possible to model and adapt object models at the process modeling level [13].
+$Data\ Access$ Process and application data must be coherently and consistently integrated, meaning that system's process and object models must be bridged and evolve in a coupled way according to a well-defined set of relations.
+Process models must avoid data-context tunneling (causing the loss of a broader view on the process) when executing isolated or groups of activities, and additionally must expressively hold data-access contexts from single to multiple activities [30].
+Data-scope specification must additionally be usable, seizing benefits of using data models expressivity (e.g. accessing compound or sets of data-objects).
+Authorized users must access data at any time regardless of the process status [30][13]; Data-state Reaction Processes must dynamically react on object state constraints, i.e., it is optional to define of network of activities' precedences.
+Since activities are related to objects, they must dynamically adapt their behavior (e.g. availability) based on objects' state (horizontal dynamic granularity) [12] and provide a natural method to deduce omissive path localization, minimizing sequentiality and, thus, fostering process flexibility; Data-based Synchro.
+Processes must use object models constructors to express advanced patterns of synchronization, including the definition of: i) multiple related instances aggregation or vertical aggregation to reduce execution effort (e.g. grouping related requests) [3], ii) asynchronous points of coordination to minimize processes coupling (e.g. synchronize the progress of a set of instances responsible for the assets procurement with their related request) [12], and iii) expressive transition's rule-sets; Data-based Granularity Atomicity and composition of activities must be based on the underlying process data [12] to, respectively, safeguard the availability of fine-grained activities and of a criterion to compound processes using multiple levels of modeling abstractions; Data Modeling There must be possible to model and adapt object models at the process modeling level [12].
 Evolution of processes is, thus, fostered by the previous requirements, which assure that execution constraints are dynamically derived from the dependencies of object models in a usable manner, with this one, which enables modeling flexibility.